 Darlie Routier claimed that an intruder was responsible for the death of her two sons.
-However, the evidence said otherwise.
+The evidence said otherwise.

 In the early morning hours of June 6, 1996, 911 dispatchers in Rowlett, Texas, received a panicked call from Darlie Routier.
 She claimed that an intruder had broken into her home and stabbed her two sons, Devon and Damon, and herself.
 Her other child, an infant, was upstairs asleep with her husband Darin, and both were unharmed.

 When police arrived, they found Devon already dead.
 Damon died on the ambulance ride to the hospital.
 Routier had suffered bruises and cuts to her throat and right arm and was briefly hospitalized.
 She described the attacker as a white male at about six feet tall.
 Police found a window screen in the garage had been cut, suggesting an entryway for the attacker to gain access to the home.

 However, holes soon began to appear in Routier’s intruder story.
 Forensic analysis showed evidence that was inconsistent with what she had told the police, and suspicion began to form around her.

 The murder weapon was a knife that had come from the Routier’s own kitchen, which raised suspicion that there had really been an intruder.
 A motive for the break-in was unclear, but it seemed unlikely that it was robbery as there had been many valuables lying out in plain sight that had not been taken.

 Forensic analysis of the blood spatter around the house revealed patterns that were inconsistent with Routier’s version of events.
 The pattern of blood drops in the kitchen seemed to come from someone who had been standing still, not running after an attacker, as Routier had claimed she had done.